Naxaes/UEFI-bootloader/help.md

 # Things to know:
 * Freestanding mode might require the existence of the symbols memset, memcpy, memmove and memcmp.
 If your program crashes due to *"undefined reference to 'memcpy'"* or similar, then you must provide them.
 * If you get *"undefined reference to '___chkstk_ms'"*, it's because gcc linked with libgcc, so pass -lgcc to solve it.
+* The text isn't drawn from the edge while the `GraphicsOutput` is.
+This is expected, not a bug.

 # Debugging